GW Explorer Workshop at Las Vegas Academy

 Volunteers explaining how light interference can reveal tiny displacements.

 This particular workshop held a special meaning: the class was taught by Mrs. Teresa Prezgay, who also happened to be my former calculus teacher at Las Vegas Academy.
 Years ago, I gave my first math-related presentation in her class—on astrophysics—after a simple online search for “careers that use math.”
-That small assignment set me on the path toward Gravitational-Wave research.
+I recently found the presentation that showed how to calculate the orbits of the Earth and Moon by using Kepler’s Third Law.
+That small assignment set me on the path toward astrophysics in college and, eventually, Gravitational-Wave research today.

-Now, one of her current students, Bradlee Tejeda, is part of our research team collaborating on designing this interactive notebook series.
+Now, one of her current students, Bradlee Tejeda, volunteered with the GW research group at UNLV collaborating on designing this interactive notebook series.
 Watching Bradlee help lead the same kind of classroom activity that once inspired me was a reminder of how mentorship and curiosity can be extremely rewarding.
+We were thrilled to hear that the class enjoyed the experience so much that we’ve been invited back for another session in February!

 Explore the Project